apk/c-utils/README.md

   that pid).
 Useful as a docker root process in case of zombies.
   Each process thus reaped is logged on stderr, with its pid, its exit code if nonzero, and the killing signal if applicable.
+  On linux > 3.4 this works as any process.
 * `-AN` sets `alarm()` in N seconds, thereby providing a hard timeout for the command finally being executed (caveats apply).
 * `# arg arg arg` (first argument only): hashbang mode.
 If the first